Menu

 ECG or Electrocardiogram

 Electrical activity of the heart is measured with dots/leads attached to chest/wrist/ankles which monitors 10 seconds of heart activity.
-This is usually done by the Cardiologist in the consulting room.
+This is usually done by the Cardiologist in the consulting room or by one of our nurses prior to seeing the cardiologist.
 Often your GP will also perform an ECG in their rooms.

 Transthoracic Echocardiogram / Echocardiogram